 When rRNA is available, the r-proteins associate with it.
 Translation of mRNA continues.

-When no rRNA is availale, r-proteins accumulate.
+V/V/ rRNA mRNA r-proteins When no rRNA is availale, r-proteins accumulate.
 An r-protein binds to mRNA and prevents translation.

 Figure 26.42: Translation of the r-protein operons is autogenously controlled and responds to the level of rRNA.